Risotto with chestnuts, Roquefort and sage

 Risotto mit Maronen, Roquefort und Salbei - Maître Philippe & Filles

-You only blinked once and it's already November!
-Autumn is in full swing and while the trees are shedding their leaves, we humans are buttoning up more and more.
-That's the page.
-On the other hand, autumn also and above all has a lot to offer in culinary terms: chestnuts are a typical autumn delicacy.
-And we used them to conjure up a chestnut risotto with Roquefort and sage that just melts away.
+You only have to blink a second and it's already November!
+Autumn is in full swing, and while the trees shed their leaves, we humans are increasingly wrapping ourselves up.
+That's one side of the coin.
+On the other hand, autumn also has a lot to offer, especially in culinary terms: chestnuts are a typical autumnal delicacy.
+And with them, we've conjured up a chestnut risotto with Roquefort and sage that's simply melt-in-your-mouth.

-Creamy Arborio rice in a sauce of white wine, veal jus, vegetable broth, hearty Roquefort, nutty chestnuts, aromatic Piment d'Espelette and a hint of spicy sage, which rounds off the whole thing harmoniously in a perfect way.
-The recipe is also quite easy and quick to prepare.
-If you follow the instructions here in the recipe or in our video, you should be able to enjoy this tasty treat in about 30 minutes.
+Creamy Arborio rice in a sauce of white wine, veal jus, vegetable broth, hearty Roquefort, nutty chestnuts, aromatic piment d'Espelette, and a hint of spicy sage, which perfectly rounds it all off.
+The recipe is also quite simple and quick to prepare.
+If you follow the instructions in this recipe or in our video, you should be enjoying this tasty, happy dish in about 30 minutes.

 Ingredients:

-1. We start in the classic way and dice the onions and garlic.
-Then we heat the pot, pour 3-4 tablespoons of Macérât olive oil into the pot and fry the onions and garlic until translucent.
-In addition to high-quality olive oil, the Macérât olive oil also contains an olive essence that gives the dish an "olive" basic note and also goes perfectly with the taste of Roquefort.
+1. We start the classic way by dicing the onions and garlic.
+Then we heat the pan, pour in 3-4 tablespoons of Macérât olive oil, and fry the onions and garlic until translucent.
+In addition to high-quality olive oil, the Macérât olive oil also contains olive essence, which gives the dish an "olive" base note and also pairs perfectly with the flavor of the Roquefort.

-2. Now we add the Arborio rice to the onions and garlic and stir it in for 1 minute.
+2. Now add the Arborio rice to the onions and garlic and stir for 1 minute.

 3. The next step is the base for the risotto.
-We first add the white wine and stir it over low heat until it has almost completely evaporated.
+First, add the white wine and stir over low heat until it almost completely evaporates.

-4. We now repeat this step alternately with the vegetable broth and the veal jus.
+4. We now repeat this step, alternating between the vegetable broth and the veal jus.
 The risotto must be stirred constantly.
-We always add broth or jus just before the liquid has completely evaporated.
-Now one of our main ingredients is added to the pot, the delicious chestnuts.
+Just before the liquid completely evaporates, we add more broth or jus.
+Now we add one of our main ingredients to the pot: the delicious chestnuts.

 5. After about 20 minutes, the rice should have the perfect consistency.
-Sometimes there is some liquid left over, but that's not a problem.
-The main thing is that the rice is still "al dente".
+Sometimes a little liquid will remain, but that's okay.
+The main thing is that the rice is still "al dente," or firm to the bite.

 6. Now we're almost there.
-We add some fleur de sel and 1 tsp Piment d'Espelette, then the Roquefort cut into small pieces and the butter.
-Now mix it all up properly.
+We add some fleur de sel and 1 teaspoon of Espelette pimento, then the Roquefort, cut into small pieces, and the butter.
+Mix everything thoroughly.

-Risotto tastes best freshly made, but it won't disappoint when it's warmed up either.
+Risotto tastes best freshly prepared, but it will not disappoint you when reheated either.

 Wine recommendation: Enjoy this autumnal dish with your loved ones and our delicious Alento white wine.